amadeus-vk/llama_cpp_model_server/gpu_acceleration_troubleshooting.md

 1. Try CLBlast backend instead of Vulkan (OpenCL-based, may work with AMD)
 2. Use older llama-cpp-python version that doesn't require cooperative matrix
 3. Upgrade to newer Vulkan SDK with KHR cooperative matrix support
-4. Use ROCm backend if available (AMD-specific, requires ROCm installation)

 **Next Steps:**
 1. Test CLBlast backend as it's more compatible with older systems
 2. If CLBlast works, document and deploy
-3. Otherwise, consider ROCm or older llama-cpp-python version
+3. Otherwise, consider older llama-cpp-python version or newer Vulkan SDK